Principal Climate Change Officer

 The predicted salary is between 42000 - 84000 £ per year.

 By working with us, you will be an integral part of delivering our Climate Change & Air Quality Strategy.
-This role will take the lead in managing the Warm Homes: Local Grant, for which we have received over £3m in grant funding from the government.
-Over the next two and a half years, you will oversee our managing agent as they deliver energy efficiency and low carbon heating upgrades to low-income homes across the county.
-This will help to reduce energy bills, decrease carbon emissions, and improve living standards in the treated households.
-In doing so, you will play a key part in our journey toward a net zero future in Buckinghamshire.
+This role will take the lead in managing the Warm Homes: Local Grant for which we have received over £3m in grant funding from the government.
+Over the next two and a half years, you will oversee our managing agent as they deliver energy efficiency and low carbon heating upgrades to low income homes across the county.
+This will help to reduce energy bills, reduce carbon emissions and improve living standards in the treated households.
+In so doing, you will be playing a key part in our journey to toward a net zero future in Buckinghamshire.

-The successful candidate will: manage the contract with our managing agent; work with the Dept. for Energy Security & Net Zero to fulfill all reporting requirements for the project; collaborate with the RISE support service to enable successful delivery; carry out project management activities including reporting to the project board; manage the £3m budget with robust financial oversight; and ensure that data is handled appropriately.
+The successful candidate will: manage the contract with our managing agent; work with the Dept. for Energy Security & Net Zero to fulfil all reporting requirements for the project, work with the RISE support service to enable successful delivery, carry out project management activities including reporting to the project board, manage the £3m budget with robust financial oversight and ensure that data is handled appropriately.

-This is an opportunity to make a difference, gain experience in delivering a large-scale retrofit project, and contribute to our mission to deliver a local response to the global climate change challenge.
-If you are excited by this position and believe you could play a key role in realizing our ambitions, we would love to hear from you!
+This is an opportunity to make a difference, gain experience of delivering a large scale retrofit project and contribute to our mission to deliver a local response to the global climate change challenge.
+If you are excited by this position and feel like you could play a key role in bringing our ambitions to fruition, then we would love to hear from you!

 About us

-Buckinghamshire Council is a relatively new organization that combines the strengths and expertise of the previous five councils in the county to create positive change for local people, communities, and businesses.
-We are committed to serving residents better and providing stronger representation for Buckinghamshire, both locally and nationally.
+Buckinghamshire Council is a relatively new organisation that combines the strengths and expertise of the previous five councils in the county to create positive change for local people, communities, and businesses.
+We are firmly focused on the future and have made a clear commitment to serve residents better and to provide stronger representation for Buckinghamshire, both locally and nationally.

-The Council’s Climate Change and Air Quality Strategy, adopted in 2021, includes 60 actions to mitigate and adapt to climate change in Buckinghamshire.
-The Principal Climate Change Officer will lead projects to enable the planning and delivery of infrastructure needed to support the transition to a low carbon energy system.
-They will collaborate with colleagues from planning policy to develop a new Bucks-wide local plan focused on sustainability and will lead projects with the GSE Net Zero Hub delivering funding for retrofitting energy-inefficient homes.
+The Council’s Climate Change and Air Quality Strategy was adopted in 2021 and includes 60 separate actions to mitigate and adapte to climate change in Buckinghamshire.
+The Principal Climate Change Officer will lead on projects to enable the planning and delivery of the infrastructure needed to support the transition to a low carbon energy system.
+They will work with colleagues from planning policy to develop a new Bucks wide local plan with key focus on sustainability and will lead on projects with the GSE Net Zero Hub delivering funding for retrofit of energy inefficient homes.

 About the role

-As an ‘any-desk’ worker, you’ll need to be connected to our network to access digital resources, which can be from home or an office when required.
-You will be expected to work from the office a few times a week, depending on team needs.
+As an ‘any-desk’ worker, you’ll need to be connected to our network to access digital folders and resources, but this can either be from home or an office location when required.
+You will be required to work from the office a couple of times a week, depending on your role and team requirements.

 About you

-• Substantial experience (ideally 5 years) in building decarbonisation, especially domestic property sustainable energy projects; with excellent knowledge of sustainable energy technologies and retrofit planning.
-Able to provide project examples.
+• Substantial experience (ideally 5 years) in the field of building decarbonisation, particularly domestic property sustainable energy projects; with excellent knowledge of sustainable energy technologies and the role they play in whole house retrofit planning.
+Able to provide examples of projects worked on.

-• Excellent interpersonal, persuasion, and negotiation skills; experience resolving complex customer queries.
+• Excellent interpersonal, persuasion and negotiating skills, with experience of resolving escalated / complex customer queries.

-• Ability to build relationships and influence stakeholders at all levels, including in politically sensitive situations.
+• Authority and credibility to build relationships influence and engage successfully with colleagues, partners and customers at all levels in complex or politically sensitive situations.

-• Experienced project manager with strong understanding of project management methodologies; able to demonstrate best practices.
+• Experienced project manager with an excellent understanding of project management methodologies and systems.
+Able to provide and articulate examples of project management best practice from own work.

-• Excellent planning and organizational skills to manage complex activities and meet targets.
+• Excellent planning and organisational skills, to manage a range of complex activities and to achieve given targets and objectives.

-• Strong research and analytical skills to diagnose problems and develop solutions.
+• Excellent research and analysis skills demonstrating evidence of the ability to identify and diagnose complex problems/issues and develop innovative solutions.

-• Proficient in ICT, including Microsoft Office and specialist systems.
+• Good ICT skills including use of standard Microsoft applications and specialist systems.

-• Excellent time management skills to prioritize and meet deadlines amid changing demands.
+• Excellent time management skills to manage a complex workload prioritise and set deadlines and cope with conflicting and changing demands.

-• Experience in securing and managing grant funding.
+• Experience of securing and managing grant funding

-• Proven initiative, strategic thinking, and political awareness in decision-making.
+• Proven track record of using initiative, strategic and political awareness in problem solving and decision making.

-• Strong knowledge of climate change mitigation and adaptation through planning.
+• Excellent knowledge of how effective climate change mitigation and adaptation can be delivered through the planning process.

 Other information